Chinchorro culture

 The Chinchorro culture of South America was a preceramic culture that lasted from 9,100 to 3,500 years BP (7,000 to 1,500 BCE).
 The people forming the Chinchorro culture were sedentary fishermen inhabiting the Pacific coastal region of current northern Chile and southern Peru.
 Presence of fresh water in the arid region on the coast facilitated human settlement in this area.
 The Chinchorro were famous for their detailed mummification and funerary practices.
 The area of the Chinchorro culture started to receive influences from the Andean Plateau around 4,000 BP, which led to the adoption of agriculture.
 Much later, it came under the influence of the Tiwanaku Empire.

-In 2021, the Chinchorro culture was included in the World Heritage List.
+In 2021, the Chinchorro culture was included in the UNESCO World Heritage List.

 Etymology

 The Chinchorro culture is named after Chinchorro Beach (Spanish: Playa Chinchorro), near Arica, Chile, where the first mummies were discovered.

 Geography

 The culture was spread across the arid coastal regions of the Atacama Desert from Ilo, southern Peru, to Antofagasta in northern Chile.
 But the cultural core of the Chinchorro seems to be the Chilean Arica-Camarones region, which stretches between the coastal towns of Arica and Caleta Camarones to the south.
 There are many archaeological sites around Arica, and around Caleta Camarones.